Mastering the Essentials: Continued Success as a New Rental Property Owner

 Synopsis

 Welcome back to our two-part series on setting yourself up for success as a new Independent Rental Owner/Operator (IRO).
-In our first blog, we covered the importance of joining your local apartment association, formalizing your company, and securing the right insurance.
-Now, we’ll explore three more critical steps:
+In our first blog, we covered the the first 3 steps which included the importance of joining your local apartment association, formalizing your company, and securing the right insurance.
+Now, we’ll explore the final three critical steps in the series, steps 4-6 which include:

 4. Use a quality lease